henrybear327/Data-structure/Project 1/Readme.md

 Set up two stacks initially.
 Walk both rat A and rat B in one cycle, and push the next possible step into the stack(not out-of-bound, not visited, and not wall).
 However, if there isn't any possible steps, return the the previous location stored in the stack, which is the top element in it.

 Repeat these steps until one rat reaches the end, both rats reaches the end, or they meet.

+### Compilation

+Using clang -Wall -Wextra -o main.o main.c